frida/frida-website/_posts/2016-01-14-frida-6-1-released.markdown

 - frida-repl: upgrade to latest prompt-toolkit
 - frida-trace: fix crash when attempting to trace partially resolved imports
 - frida-trace: stick to ES5 in the generated handlers for Duktape compatibility

+6.1.1:

+- core: fix synchronization logic and error-handling bugs in the Duktape runtime

 Enjoy!